 Unassuming, relatively shy, and with a notable lack of visible tattoos, Adam is an unlikely luminary to emerge from the same online breeding ground that produced SpaceGhostPurrp, Lil Pump and Bones.
-He’s not even the most distinctive member of his own collective, Gothboiclique – a group of songwriters and producers that also includes Virginia rapper Lil Tracy and the late Lil Peep.
-While most of his contemporaries cover themselves in signifiers – splashed with colour or draped in brands and accessories – Wicca Phase’s presence gives little away.
-Usually found hidden away in some sort of plain oversized hoodie + jacket + jeans combo, he isn’t the sort of person you’d notice walk into a crowded room unless you were actively looking for him.
+He’s not even the most distinctive member of his own collective, Gothboiclique—a group of songwriters and producers that also includes Virginia rapper Lil Tracy and the late Lil Peep.
+While most of his contemporaries splashed themselves with color or chose to drape in brands and accessories, Wicca Phase’s presence gives little away.
+Usually found hidden away in some sort of plain oversized hoodie/jacket/jeans combo, he isn’t the sort of person you’d notice walk into a crowded room unless you were actively looking for him.
 While artwork, merch designs and music videos help connect Wicca Phase to a carefully curated selection of cultural touchstones in a visual sense, Adam’s own identity evades definition just as much as the music itself.
 On stage, his almost awkward presence and droning voice (which he knowingly describes as “weird”) cultivate an ominous atmosphere and draw you into it, trancelike.

 Despite growing up in different states with different backgrounds and different pathways into music, the members of Gothboiclique are drawn together by a mutual punk ethos and a shared pool of influences (Blink-182 being the most common) that acts as the through line for all their projects, both individual and collaborative.
-They communicate via group chat and work as a band would – vocals, production, someone playing guitar, someone programming the drums.
-These days, Adam says, they’re “learning how to make songs that are structured more like traditional rock or pop songs, rather than just getting a beat and working with it” – a sentiment that’s certainly true of the Gothboiclique sub-group Misery Club.
+They communicate via group chat and work as a band would—vocals, production, someone playing guitar, someone programming the drums.
+These days, Adam says, they’re “learning how to make songs that are structured more like traditional rock or pop songs, rather than just getting a beat and working with it”—a sentiment that’s truer of the Gothboiclique sub-group Misery Club than anything else.

-The idea was to make Gothboiclique something of a “goth-y boy band”, although it’s just as accurately described as a tag.
-“It’s a licence to print money,” he explains, “It doesn’t have to be anything other than ‘this is permission to put this logo on your album art and your t-shirts and no one else is allowed, and that’ll help sell it.”
+The idea was to make Gothboiclique something of a “goth-y boy band,” although it’s just as accurately described as a tag.
+“It’s a license to print money,” he explains, “It doesn’t have to be anything other than ‘this is permission to put this logo on your album art and your t-shirts and no one else is allowed, and that’ll help sell it.”